 - In 100 metres this road has an avenue of small redwood trees on both sides of the road.
 You are now in Mereworth Woods (as marked on the OS map).
 In 650 metres you cross a bridleway and continue straight on (due west).
 In a further 375 metres, you come to a T-junction of paths.
 Turn left, your direction 245 °.

-- In a further 130 metres you come to a post with blue arrows and here you turn sharp right, your direction 320°, on a path marked with a public bridleway concrete marker.
+- In 85 metres you come to a post on your left with blue arrows and faded white discs and here you turn sharp right, your direction 320°, on a path marked with a public bridleway concrete marker.
 In 20 metres go past another low metal vehicle blocking post.

-- Your route for the next 2km or so is more or less straight on, following the Wealdway, till you come to a tarmac car road.
+- Your route for the next 2km or so is more or less straight on, through the woods, following the Wealdway, till you come to a tarmac car road.
 In more detail: In 275 metres you cross paths to continue on, following the WW arrow on a post, with the trees in the area to your right now felled.
-In a further 360 metres, you come to a three-way fork and take the leftmost fork (the one that is the most straight on for you), your direction 330°.
+In a further 360 metres, you come to a three-way fork and take the leftmost fork (the main track and the one that is the most straight on for you), your direction 330°.
 The trees in the area to your left have now been felled.

-- In a further 800 metres , you come out onto a car road (by a WW arrow on a post) and turn left on this for 1metre, [!] immediately going left again onto a public bridleway (with a concrete marker), your direction 285°.
+- In a further 800 metres you come out onto a car road (by a WW arrow on a post) and turn left on this for 1 metre,then [!] immediately turn left again onto a public bridleway (with a concrete marker), your direction 285°.

 - A green way, soon running parallel to your path in a field to the left and with regular openings from your path, offers an unofficial refuge from the potentially muddy bridleway.
-You come out by a wooden fieldgate in 400 metres onto a car road where you turn left, gently uphill, your direction 230 °.
-In 200 metres, turn right, downhill, on Crouch Lane (signposted to Borough Green and Ightham), your direction 325°.
+You come out by a wooden fieldgate in 370 metres onto a car road where you turn left gently uphill, your direction 230 °.
+In 200 metres turn right, downhill, on Crouch Lane (signposted to Borough Green and Ightham), your direction 325°.
 (If it is getting dark you can follow this road all the long way to the A25, then turn left into town.)

 - In 250 metres you pass Sotts Hole Cottage on your left-hand side.
-15 metres past this cottage , DO NOT turn left on a private tarmac driveway (to go 30 metres down towards a wooden fieldgate with a grass road beyond it), [!] but keep ahead down the road for just a few metres past the driveway to a hedge with a gap where you turn left to go down a few steps, to pick up a clear, narrow bridleway ahead, your direction 235°, to continue parallel to the car road on your left-hand side.
+15 metres past this cottage DO NOT turn left on a private tarmac driveway (to go 30 metres down towards a wooden fieldgate with a grass road beyond it [!] but instead keep ahead down the road for just a few metres, past the driveway to a hedge with a gap where you turn left to go down a few steps, to pick up a clear, narrow bridleway ahead, your direction 235°, to continue parallel to the driveway on your left-hand side.

-- Follow this path for 1km.
-In more detail: In 70 metres you follow the way through two zigzags to the right, some 60 metres apart.
+- Follow this woodland path for 1km.
+In more detail: In 80 metres you follow the way through two zigzags to the right, some 65 metres apart.
 200 metres beyond the last zigzag, turn sharp left to descend through the woods until in 110 metres you come out to an open glade, ignoring the stile and fork straight on, to fork right on the main bridleway, ignoring any ways off, now on the level with a fence and open fields off to your left, and a wooded bank to your right.
 After some 600 metres you pass through a housing estate to you reach a car road.
 Turn right here.
 There is a small waterfall to your right-hand side.
 You are now in the village of Basted.

 - Continue on along the road’s pavement and after 150 metres the pavement ends and a lake starts on your right-hand side.